Fix Cursor Extensions: Network Error or Empty Marketplace

 In Cursor’s integrated terminal:

-A 200 OK means the gallery is reachable.
-A 403, 5xx, or no response points at network or upstream.
+A 200 OK means the gallery is reachable, so the problem is local (cache, index, or settings).
+A 403, 5xx, or no response points at your network or the upstream registry.

 Step 4: Bypass the proxy for testing

 If you suspect the proxy, switch to a phone hotspot and reload the Extensions panel.
-If the list now loads, ask IT to allowlist open-vsx.org and its CDN host.
+If the list now loads, ask IT to allowlist open-vsx.org and its CDN/object-store host (allowing only the apex domain but not the asset host is a common half-fix).
 Long-term, a corporate Open VSX mirror is the cleanest answer.

 Step 5: Install the extension manually from a .vsix

-For extensions Open VSX does not host, download the .vsix directly from the publisher’s GitHub Releases or their docs, then in Cursor: Command Palette → “Extensions: Install from VSIX.”
-This bypasses the gallery entirely.
+For extensions Open VSX does not host, or that are stuck in Cursor’s index, download the .vsix from the publisher’s GitHub Releases or their docs, then either:

 Teams behind strict firewalls can stand up an Open VSX mirror and update settings: